zlatko-minev/pyEPR/README.md

 pip install pint --upgrade
 ```

+###### No attribute `StringIO` during do_EPR_analysis()

+`AttributeError: module 'pandas.compat' has no attribute 'StringIO'`

+Caleb pointed this out, see [here](https://stackoverflow.com/questions/58372475/attributeerror-module-pandas-compat-has-no-attribute-iteritems) and here for [solution](https://github.com/zlatko-minev/pyEPR/issues/21).
+You need to change the pandas version. [pyEPR to be upgraded]

 ###### When importing qutip an error occurs `AttributeError: module 'numpy' has no attribute '__config__'`
 You probably have to update your numpy installation.
 For me, the following bash sequence worked:
 ```